Read the Transcript

 Fortunately, that’s easy to do; because when an offer is accepted by the seller of a condo, they are required to get you a collection of materials called the condo docs.

 The condo docs are a series of documents intended to give you a snapshot of the association’s financial situation, and full details of all the rules of the building.

-As a buyer, if you don’t like what you see, you can walk away from the deal, unharmed and back to the condo hunting drawing board.
+As a buyer, if you don’t like what you see, you can walk away from the deal, unharmed and back to the condo-hunting drawing board.
 So what are you looking for when reviewing these condo docs?
 What makes for a good homeowners association and what makes for a bad one?